The Vermeer Treasury

 The building is the Rijksmuseum, and I am here for Johannes Vermeer.

-That 2023 Vermeer exhibition at the Rijskmuseum was a superlative, once-in-a-lifetime experience for me, and for more than half a million Vermeer fans from all around the world who made the journey.
-More original Vermeer paintings had been gathered in one place than at any time since they were created in the mid 1600s.
+That 2023 Vermeer exhibition at the Rijskmuseum was a superlative, once-in-a-lifetime experience for me, and for more than 650,000 Vermeer fans from all around the world who made the journey.
+More original Vermeer paintings had been gathered in one place than at any time in their history.
 When I left the building, I felt a sense of regret—of somehow missing this collection of extraordinary work.
 Driving home, something was nagging at me.
 I asked myself a question: was there a way to bottle and preserve the essence of what I had just experienced?
 The drive back to my home in England gave me plenty of time to refine my thinking and to start to sketch out an answer.

 Something is missing